ESL Activities

 ESL Surveys: One of my Favourite 4-Skills ESL Activities

-Surveys are one of my favourite ESL activities and I use them at least once a month in my classes.
+Surveys are one of my favorite ESL activities and I use them at least once a month in my classes.
 I love them for the following reasons:

-• They’re student-centred to the extreme.
+- They’re student-centered to the extreme.
 The teacher just has to set it up and then the students do all the hard work.

 In short, they are kind of the best thing since sliced bread if you’re an ESL/EFL teacher.
 Try them out in your classes today and I’m sure you’ll love them as much as I do.
 They are one of the best resources for adult students.